-PROJECT NAME: Check As Applicable: New ConstructionModerate RehabilitationTownhouseWalkup Apartments Elevator Non-Elevator omes Multi-Family Special Needs Elderly Handicapped e and belief I certify that I have des ons as they apply to this project and Section 504 of the F Americans with Dis : - - - - The project contains a total Of this total, units have roject, I hereby further certify as for of rental housing units.
-We been designed and will be equipowe been designed and will be const t. ped for the mobility impaired Architect: Owner: Signature Date Signature Date
+PROJECT NAME: Check As Applicable: New Construction Moderate Rehabilitation Townhouse Walkup Apartments Substantial Reh Single Family H Elevator Non-Elevator Multi-Family Special Needs Elderly Handicapped e and belief I certify that I have designs as they apply to this project and a ate, and local The Fair Housing Act Uniform Federal Acc Section 504 of the R Americans with Disa Any other state or Ic t of 1968 cessibility Standards ehabilitation Act of 1973 abilities Act Accessibility Guidelines ocal code or regulation pertaining to design - - - - - The project contains a total of of this total, units hav oject, I hereby further certify as fol of rental housing units. the been designed and will be equipped the been designed and will be constru- the been designed and will be construct. ed for the mobility impaire Architect: Owner: Signature Date Signature Date